Skip to main content

 • Recently also pulls images directly from your phone (from a preselected album or folder) and mails a printed magazine monthly, quarterly, or one at a time.
 Each issue contains between 25–150 photos.

-• Maybe you have the opposite challenge — boxes of photos or VHS tapes sitting around collecting dust.
+• Maybe you have an old school challenge — boxes of photographs or VHS tapes sitting around collecting dust.
 Scan My Photos will digitize your photos, videos, slides and negatives.
-You can choose to have individual photos scanned, or send them in a big box and get them all scanned.
-See the website for more details about the process and pricing.
+You can choose to have individual photos scanned, or send them in a big box and have them all scanned.

-There is something about video that brings back moments, and preserves memories, in such a powerful way.
-Thanks to modern cell phones, video is easier than ever to capture.
+There is something about video that brings back moments and preserves memories in such a powerful way.
+Thanks to cell phones, video is easier than ever to capture.
 But, as with photos, those videos are often forgotten and rarely rewatched.
-Here are two options to make great compilation videos that you will actually want to watch again:
+Want to make great compilation videos that you will actually want to watch again?
+Here’s an easy option:

 Audio recording of family members or special events can be a magical way to preserve memories.
 Interviewing family members can be a great way to capture history and stories, and here are a few tools that can help: